investlab/RAT-Python/README.md

 # basicRAT

-This is a Python RAT (Remote Access Trojan), basicRAT was created to maintain a clean design full-featured Python RAT.
-Currently a work in progress and still being hacked on.
+This is a cross-platform Python Remote Access Trojan (RAT), basicRAT was created to maintain a clean design full-featured Python RAT.
+Currently a work in progress and still being actively hacked on.

 **Disclaimer: This RAT is for research purposes only, and should only be used on authorized systems.
 Accessing a computer system or network without authorization or explicit permission is illegal.**

 ## Features
-* Cross-platform
+* Cross-platform (Windows, Linux, and macOS)
 * AES GCM encrypted C2 with D-H exchange
 * Accepts connection from multiple clients
 * Command execution